mikadonia/ssad_lab_1/README.md

 [image_1](url)

 # Getting Started
 PyCharm is the easiest way to start.
-It shows an example of using a the url
+It shows an example of using a the url.

 # Motivation
-Some sites has content That can not be copied so it is udeful get it's content by word/text file
+Some sites has content That can not be copied so it is udeful get it's content by word/text file.

 # Installation
 1. Clone this repository